 Rebecca received her Masters of Art degree in counseling from Covenant Theological Seminary in St. Louis, MO in 2008.
 Prior to joining Napa Valley in 2016, Rebecca worked in outpatient community mental health for seven years and in adolescent residential care for one year.
 She works primarily with individuals, couples and families covering a broad range of issues including depression, anxiety, grief/loss, trauma, interpersonal, family and work related problems, as well as issues that surround physical, emotional and sexual abuse.
 Rebecca’s passion and desire to help others has grown out of her own path to find, hope, strength and meaning in the midst of pain and brokenness.
 She believes in the process of restoration and desires this for all her clients.

-Rebecca and her husband have two children.
+Rebecca and her husband have three children.
 She enjoys reading fiction and spending time in nature.

 Lynn Cook, LMFT

 Lynn has a Master of Science in Marriage and Family Therapy from Harding University in Searcy, AR and is a licensed Marriage and Family Therapist.
 Lynn has lived in the Little Rock area for twenty-five years and served as a church pastor for more than twenty years.
 He has fifteen years' experience in school-based mental health counseling.
 In the school setting, he worked with children and families to assist the student in working through issues that affected the student's ability to succeed in school.
 Lynn has worked with couples in crisis, couples needing communication training, family boundary setting, family system issues, depression in children/adolescents and adults, elementary-aged children with emotional issues and parenting issues.